 Some of the problems triggered by separation anxiety disorder include: social isolation and detachment from others (because children perceive their fears as unusual and different), other anxiety disorders (panic disorder, agoraphobia, and generalized anxiety disorder), and difficulties developing healthy relationships (because these individuals learn to not trust and feel secure around others).
 Therefore, treatment is essential in avoiding further complication.

 Separation anxiety disorder treatment focuses on helping the child to reduce and keep under control their fears and enjoy a normal life for their age where interaction with the surrounding environment and people outside the home and family is essential.
 However, children cannot comprehend the severity of their problem and do not have the capacity to understand that their problem can be treated, therefore the responsibility relies on parents.
 Parents can have access to resources that educate them about the disorder and where they can find professional help.

-There are two major treatment approaches for children with separation anxiety disorder: psychotherapy and medication.
+There are two major treatment approaches for children with separation anxiety disorder: psychotherapy and doctor prescribed medication.

 Psychotherapy is a treatment approach that may focus only on the child through such approaches as cognitive behavioral therapy, play therapy, and group therapy, or on the entire family, such as family therapy.

 Cognitive behavioral therapy is a short term therapy with effective results in children with separation anxiety disorder.
 The goal of this form of therapy is to restructure the child's pattern of thoughts and actions and implement more assertive and adaptive behavioral and cognitive skills.
 Cognitive behavioral therapy uses systematic desensitization, exposure, cognitive restructuring, and role-playing techniques to reduce the symptoms.
 Children learn to identify negative thoughts that trigger and maintain the anxiety, to develop new, positive thoughts and to implement more adaptive behaviors.